julc14/NIAM/README.md

 # Name It After Me

-This solution is primarily a learning excerise to experience with the primary goal of building an end-to-end application requiring a non-trivial backend.
-As well employing tooling that is where I lack a depth of experience.
-The application intent will be to load+store Exoplanet data from Nasa public APIs and give users the ability to name exoplanets after themselves with an interesting backstory.
+This solution is primarily a learning excerise with the primary goal to build an end-to-end application requiring a non-trivial backend.
+As well, employing tooling where I lack a depth of experience.

+The application intent will be to load+store Exoplanet data from Nasa public APIs and give users the ability to name exoplanets after themselves (with an interesting backstory :)).
 Exoplanets are usually given very boring names (Kepler-55b, p3x500-b)

 ## Architecture and Tooling Decisions:

 ### Vertial Slice Architecture:

-It should be pointed out a solution of this size/complexity does not require a defined architecture (and could even be considered counter-productive).
+Given the complexity of the application (not very) it should be pointed out this solution does not require a defined architecture (and could even be considered counter-productive).
 We could pack everything into an ASP.Net server project and jam logic in controllers and be fine here.
 However, this would cut the learning experience short.
 Instead we will presume this application will be a starting point for a long-term bussiness application.
 Vertical Slice Architecure is my preferred choice for scenarios like this.

 ![](/Docs/Images/VerticalSlice.png)